 To allow others to verify and build on the work published in Royal Society journals, it is a condition of publication that authors make available the data, code and research materials supporting the results in the article.

 Datasets and code should be deposited in an appropriate, recognised, publicly available repository.
 Where no data-specific repository exists, authors should deposit their datasets in a general repository such as Dryad or Figshare.

-To encourage best practice in data sharing, Biology Letters, Proceedings B and Royal Society Open Science have Dryad data deposition integrated into the journal submission system.
-For all its science journals, the Society will cover the cost of depositing up to 20GB of data with Dryad.
+To encourage best practice in data sharing, several Royal Society journals have Dryad data deposition integrated into the journal submission system.
+For all its science journals, the Society will cover the cost of depositing data with Dryad.
 In addition, we deposit all supplementary material into the Figshare repository on the author's behalf.

 Exceptions to the sharing of data, code and materials may be granted at the discretion of the editor, especially for sensitive information such as human subject data or the location of endangered species.
 Authors must disclose upon submission of the manuscript any restrictions on the availability of data, code and research materials.

 Where possible, deposit should be made prior to publication under embargo until publication of the article.

 Datasets and code that have been deposited in an external repository should be appropriately cited in both the reference list and data accessibility section (see below for more detail).

 As part of our open data policy, we ask that authors please ensure that the licence applied to their dataset is clearly visible on the repository landing page (see our recommended repository list, below) of their data record.
 All data deposited to Dryad through the integrated submission system will be published under a Creative Commons BY 4.0 licence; as will all supplementary files (see the Supplementary material section, below).
 Data which do not explicitly have an open licence are not open data.
 Wherever possible, we ask that authors ensure that the license accompanying their data record is given as an open data license of either CC0 or CC-BY.